 Oh, we cannot talk enough about all the small business owners that don’t think it is important enough to maintain a cash flow statement.
 Considering the number of businesses that have failed at what they do because of poor cash flow, it is imperative that you have a constant check on your cash flow statement.
 For beginners, you should make sure that the cash flow statement is monitored to predict any cash crunches.

 You can make a cash flow forecast to assist you in managing a cash crunch.
 Work with your account department here and create a forecast for cash flow.
 This forecast will allow you to tell just how you will be doing when it comes to cash flow in the coming period.
-If the forecast points towards a cash crunch, then you should make plans to have a small business loan taken at the earliest.
+If the forecast points towards a cash crunch, then you should make plans to have small business funding taken at the earliest.

 The cash in your business is what keeps your business running.
 It is the lubricant that keeps the engine of your business smoothly running.
 If you want to achieve a better cash balance you should make sure to maintain a good eye on the cash flow statement.